cdomingo0409/ecommerce-sales-analysis-sql-tableau/README.md

+💳 Key Business Question: Which Payment Types Are Used Most Frequently?

+To understand customer payment behavior, orders were linked to payment records and aggregated by payment type.
+Distinct orders were counted to avoid inflating results for orders that used split or muliple payment methods.

+Key Insights:

+Customer purchases are dominated by a small number of payment methods, suggesting clear preferences in how customers complete transactions.
+Understanding these preferences can help prioritize payment support, optimize checkout flows, and inform partnership with payment providers.
+Records with undefined payment types were excluded to focus the analysis on clearly identified customer payment behavior.

 **SQLite date functions and fallback logic were used throughout the analysis to account for text-based timestamps and incomplete category data.**